SkipLabs/skip-ocaml/README.md

 ### Notes

 * macOS builds are fully supported.
 The provided Makefile handles Mach-based fixed mappings automatically, so you can omit the Linux-only linker flags (`-no-pie`, `-Wl,-Ttext=…`) when linking your own binaries on macOS.
+  **However**, macOS enforces PIE + ASLR, so the text segment is relocated every time the process starts.
+Persistent heaps (`.rheap`) therefore **cannot be reused across separate executions**: if you rerun a binary without deleting its `.rheap`, the runtime will fail immediately and ask you to remove the stale file.
+Within a single process tree (the original process plus its `fork()` children) everything works as usual.
+* `run_tests.sh` reflects this behaviour: by default it deletes all `.rheap` files *after* the test suite finishes, so each run starts cleanly the next time.
+Pass `--keep-rheaps` only when you explicitly need to inspect the heaps yourself.
 * Your OCaml program must be compiled with `ocamlopt`.
 Bytecode mode is not supported.
 * Only single-threaded programs are supported for now.
 The Reactive system relies on `fork()` internally and is not compatible with OCaml's multicore runtime.
 * All reactive code must use the provided APIs.
 Direct access to files, time, network, or non-deterministic sources must be avoided.